tersus/philip-garden/README.md

-emacs-on-fire
+philip-garden
 =============

-An editor on the browser that opens tersus-shared files with emacs like navigation.
+An editor meant to be run as a tersus application

+Features:
+ - Share files